seanvelasco/usky.app/README.md

 ## Stack

 usky.app is a statically exported [Solid.js](https://www.solidjs.com/) SPA and PWA (previously a server-rendered SvelteKit app).
 Uses CSS modules for styling.
 Has two external dependencies: solid-router and solid-meta.
 All icons are from [Heroicons](https://heroicons.com/) (including app logo).
+Runs on [Cloudflare Pages](https://pages.cloudflare.com).